larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 # ...
 I still think it's essential for QoL on any Arch system.
 # If you think this sounds neat then I strongly recommend it.
 #
+# I am going to show you how to install the self updating binary which is easier to use than the
+# one packaged by the AUR which can't update itself.
-# First go to  and look for ver number, replace this ver= with number you find.
+# First go to https://github.com/topgrade-rs/topgrade/releases and look for ver number,
+# the result should be the latest one. replace this ver= with number you find.
+#
+# example: ver=v17.0.0
 ver='vXX.X.X'
 target='x86_64-unknown-linux-gnu'
 tmpdir="$(mktemp -d)"